TzhongBoyyy97/TzhongBoyyy97.github.io/_pages/about.md

 Welcome to my page!
 This is Tianzhong Lan, a second-year doctoral student in the [College of Computer Science](https://cs.scu.edu.cn/), [Sichuan University](https://www.scu.edu.cn/), under the supervision of Prof. [Min Zhu](https://cs.scu.edu.cn/info/1279/13673.htm).
 And I received a master's degree from Sichuan University in 2022, under the supervision of Prof. [Zhang Yi](https://cs.scu.edu.cn/info/1288/13625.htm).
 <!-- Here is my [CV](https://echochou990919.github.io/files/YiZhou_CV.pdf). -->

-My research interests include Machine Learning and Computer Vision, especially Domain Adaptation and Explainable AI in pulmonary nodule detection.
-I am currently very interested in the study of the Universal Pulmonary Nodule Detector that can be learned from Limited Resources in terms of both Data and Computing Capability, welcome to exchange advice!
+My research interests include **Computer Vision** and **Medical Imaging Processing**, especially Domain Adaptation and multi-task learning in lung cancer.
+I am currently interested in building a unified framework for lesion detection and segmentation, and then improving its generalizability under various data distributions, welcome to exchange advice!

 Hobbies
 ======